Namibia women's national football team

 The Namibia women's national football team, nicknamed the Brave Gladiators, is the senior national women's football team of Namibia and is overseen by the Namibia Football Association.

+History

+The Brave Gladiators have made it to two COSAFA Women's Championships finals and won their maiden trophy in 2025.

+They made their African Women's Championship debut as hosts in the 2014 African Women's Championship.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.